Kari Solem

 Kari Solem (born 1 December 1974) is a Norwegian handball player who played for the club Byåsen IL and the Norwegian national team in the 1990s.
 She was born in Trondheim.
 She competed at the 1996 Summer Olympics in Atlanta, where the Norwegian team finished fourth.

+She won a bronze medal with the Norwegian team at the 1994 European Women's Handball Championship, silver medal at the 1996 European Women's Handball Championship, and siver medal at the 1997 World Women's Handball Championship.